Eve's Feminist Pop Culture Syllabus

 Boshemia founders asked the staff writers to think about what pop culture creates their feminist practice.
-V shares her feminist syllabus.
+Eve Jones shares her feminist syllabus.

 These are the feminist materials that have punctuated my life: my basic syllabus of feminist culture.
 It is by no means conclusive and there are many more pieces that I would recommend for in-depth study, but if you want to get my everyday feminist references, look no further.

 We Should All Be Feminists (Chimamanda Ngozi Adichie).
 This is an essay I read when I was 15 and have forced upon many a misogynist since.
 Adichie describes everyday sexism and gender discrepancies with a simplicity that is hard to ignore and provides answers to the initial challenges that every nascent feminist will face.

 Rookie Magazine.
 An online platform founded by Tavi Gevinson, then aged 14 when she felt that women, particularly teenage girls, had no safe spaces to explore their complexities, she made one: Rookie.
 Her Ted Talk, ‘A teen just trying to figure it out’ is so articulate about the contradictions of growing up and the many dimensions of modern feminism.
 Tavi is still one of the most relevant feminist voices that I follow today and that is in part because she is so openly and constantly ‘figuring it out’.

 The Punk Singer – documentary.
 A deliciously empowering biopic of Kathleen Hanna, mother of feminist punk and the riot grrrl movement.
 This is something that will take you right back to the roots of feminism.
 Kathleen Hanna is the OG 3rd wave feminist - unapologetic, clamorous and inclusive.